RandomHilarity/midterm/README.md

 * **John Webster** - *Some HTML, some CSS, some SQL, all JS* - [RandomHilarity](https://github.com/RandomHilarity)
 * **Devon Blake** - *Mailgun, some HTML, some CSS, some SQL* - [itsCharisma](https://github.com/itsCharisma)

+## Addtitional Notes

+Tracking user names, IPs and user comments are stretch work and are not currently not active